SasView/sasview/src/sas/sasgui/guiframe/media/graph_help.rst

 order to display the average numerically, rather than graphically.

 To remove a 'slicer', bring back the *Dataset menu* and select *Clear Slicer*.

+Batch Slicing
+^^^^^^^^^^^^^

+An existing slicer can be applied to multiple data plots by opening the 'Slicer Parameters' window by bringing back the *Dataset Menu* and selecting *Edit Slicer Parameters and Batch Fitting*.
+At the bottom of the window, batch slicing options are available.

+Select the data plots you want to apply the slicer.
+All data plots are selected by default.
+The resulting 1d data for all slicers can be saved as a text file and then sent to fitting by selecting the 'Auto save generated 1D' check box.
+Sending data to the fitting perspective requires the data be saved.

+Once the auto save check box is selected, you can select where the files are saved.
+The file name for the saved data is the file name from the original data set, plus what is in the 'Append to file name' field.
+The default value in the append to field includes the names and values for all of the slicer parameters.

+Three options for fitting are available.
+The first is to not send the data to a fit page.
+The second is to send each slice to individual fit page.
+The last is to send all sliced data to a batch fit.

+Clicking the 'Apply Slicer to Selected Plots' will then run through each of plot and create a slicer for that plot with the exact parameters as the slicer from the plot used to open the 'Slicer Parameters' popup window.

 Unmasked circular average
 ^^^^^^^^^^^^^^^^^^^^^^^^^